hbradio/portfolio/content/fact-checking.md

 I want to know: how often does each politician lie?
 But how can I answer that?
+PolitiFact's haphazard sampling doesn't work.
+But what else could I do?
 Hook a microphone to every politician and assign a team of 100 to fact check every word?

 What we're fighting is [Brandolini's Law](https://en.wikipedia.org/wiki/Brandolini%27s_law):